 Get in touch to book an in-person, phone or Skype meeting to learn more about how I can support you in whatever part of your journey you and your loved ones currently find yourselves.

-On top of my formal education I am also versed in astrology and tarot, which I often interweave into my practices.
+Alongside my formal training, I am also versed in astrology and tarot, which I interweave into my practice as reflective and meaning-making tools—not as prescriptive authority

 Podcast